leon4rd/test/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What did one wall say to the other wall?
+I'll meet you at the corner!